Residential Taiji camp led by Wee Kee Jin

 Experienced practitioners and beginners welcome

-Wee Kee Jin is unable to lead this camp as we originally planned, so it will be led by Paul Fretter.
+In the unlikely event that Wee Kee Jin is unable to lead this camp, rather than cancel it will be led by Paul Fretter.

 The camp is a “retreat” held in pleasant surroundings in the Norfolk countryside, with full-board accommodation and catering provided by a local school outside of normal term-time.
 The camp is essentially a ‘retreat’, and this environment is necessary to allow students to focus on Taiji practice without the distractions of daily life.